dhauss/big_data/ReservoirSampling/README.md

 After iterating through all input rows, the reservoir is then written to output.
 A null check ensures that no null values are written to output if the reservoir is not full, a possibility if a given split consists of fewer than K records.
 An NullWritable key is used to map all values to a single reducer, which will handle M * K rows, M being the number of mappers used by the MapReduce job.
 This is an essentially constant number of entries handled by the reducer, as K = 10000 and the number of mappers is configurable and generally limited to less than 50 mappers in this context.

-For readability, multiple commas are replaced with single commas due to the high number of null values in this particular dataset.
+For readability, multiple commas are replaced with single commas due to the high number of null values in this particular dataset (see source above).
 Note that this parsing (ResMapper line 50) should not be applied if the output will be used as a csv file.
 It was a purely aesthetic choice made in the specific context of the project.

 ## ResReducer